Hazzamanic/Hazzamanic/README.md

 A full-stack dotnet developer currently travelling the world.

 - 🔭 I’m currently working on an API filtering library for .NET.
 Think OData and then...
 I should stop.
-- 🌬 I'm having fun writing for my blog, check out [awaitable results](https://www.arkleseizure.net/awaitable-results) or [rust-like error propagation in C#](https://www.arkleseizure.net/rust-like-error-propagation-in-csharp).
+- 🌬 If you like to abuse C# then check out my blog posts on [awaitable results](https://www.arkleseizure.net/awaitable-results) or [rust-like error propagation in C#](https://www.arkleseizure.net/rust-like-error-propagation-in-csharp).
 <!--
 **Hazzamanic/Hazzamanic** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.